Baker and Drexel host UNC Wilmington

 BOTTOM LINE: Drexel hosts UNC Wilmington after Amaris Baker scored 20 points in Drexel’s 50-47 loss to the Monmouth Hawks.

-The Dragons are 9-1 in home games.
-Drexel is 5-4 in games decided by 10 or more points.
+The Dragons have gone 9-1 in home games.
+Drexel is first in the CAA with 16.0 assists per game led by Chloe Hodges averaging 4.5.

-The Seahawks are 6-4 in conference play.
-UNC Wilmington is third in the CAA scoring 65.4 points per game and is shooting 39.6%.
+The Seahawks are 6-4 in CAA play.
+UNC Wilmington leads the CAA scoring 11.7 fast break points per game.

-Drexel is shooting 39.2% from the field this season, 2.3 percentage points lower than the 41.5% UNC Wilmington allows to opponents.
-UNC Wilmington averages 5.4 made 3-pointers per game this season, 0.8 more makes per game than Drexel gives up.

-The Dragons and Seahawks meet Sunday for the first time in CAA play this season.
+The Dragons and Seahawks face off Sunday for the first time in conference play this season.

-TOP PERFORMERS: Baker is scoring 18.8 points per game and averaging 4.2 rebounds for the Dragons.
-Cara McCormack is averaging 8.0 points and 2.5 rebounds over the last 10 games.
+TOP PERFORMERS: Baker is scoring 18.8 points per game with 4.2 rebounds and 1.9 assists for the Dragons.
+Cara McCormack is averaging 8.0 points and 2.5 rebounds while shooting 36.6% over the last 10 games.

-Alexandra Zelaya is scoring 11.9 points per game and averaging 9.3 rebounds for the Seahawks.
-Kate Hollifield is averaging 1.4 made 3-pointers over the last 10 games.
+Evan Miller is shooting 34.5% from beyond the arc with 1.3 made 3-pointers per game for the Seahawks, while averaging 9.6 points.
+Alexandra Zelaya is averaging 15.3 points, 9.8 rebounds and 2.1 blocks over the past 10 games.

 LAST 10 GAMES: Dragons: 7-3, averaging 57.9 points, 27.9 rebounds, 16.1 assists, 9.1 steals and 3.8 blocks per game while shooting 40.1% from the field.
 Their opponents have averaged 53.5 points per game.